A centrally-ducted heat pump can reduce your CO2 emissions, but did you

 The Carbon Cost Estimator estimates how much your home's heating might cost and how it affects the environment.
 It looks at the size of your house, whether or not it’s been weatherized, the Vermont weather, and some other important details to do the math.

 It chooses the right-sized heat pump and checks how well it works in different temperatures outside.
 When it's not too cold, it estimates how much it costs1 and how much carbon (CO2) is produced by running the heat pump (the primary heating appliance).
-When it gets colder, and the gas furnace is running, the estimator performs the same cost and carbon calculations.
-The user of the Estimator gets to set the outside temperature at which the primary and back systems function.

 The Estimator lets you estimate cost and carbon for some general home sizes and insulation levels.
 If your home is much bigger or smaller than the sizes we use, or if it's really good or not so good at keeping the heat in, the estimate may not be right.
 The same goes for how well the gas furnace works.
 See the Calculation Methodology documentation for more information.